MarioLegenda/lucy/README.md

 Other methods include `keyHasToExist`, `isNumeric`, `isBoolean`, `isEnum` and `isAssociativeStringArray`.

 There is also a `stepOut` method.
 With this method, you are going up in the tree.
-In our example about, previously we stepped into the `configuration` and `database` entry so we can validate the entries within them.
+In our example above, previously we stepped into the `configuration` and `database` entry so we can validate the entries within them.
 After we are done validating the `database` entry, we `stepOut` of it, and validate the `external_service` by stepping into that entry.